omerfdasar/newsApp-React/README.md

   "sortBy=popularity&" +
   "apiKey=1a1a999e0d7240a6bd2dead87bcca78e";

-## `Kullanilacak Araclar`
+## `Tool that is used`

-- `Redux Dev Tools` : Chrome uzerinde calisan ve global state uzerinde yapilan tum degisikliklerin takip edilmesini saglayan tarayici uzantisidir.
-Indirmek icin [tiklayiniz.](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon)`
+- `Redux Dev Tools` : It is a browser extension that runs on Chrome and allows tracking all changes made to the global state.(https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon)`